Sandley509/Sandley509/README.md

-'m a front-end web developer based in Wellington, Florida, with over 5 years of experience in creating responsive, user-friendly websites and applications.
+I'm a front-end web developer based in Wellington, Florida, with over 5 years of experience in creating responsive, user-friendly websites and applications.
 My expertise includes HTML, CSS, JavaScript, PHP, MySQL, and modern frameworks like React and Laravel.

 My Journey